 On August 23, 2019, National and Assured (the "HTA Movants") filed a motion in the Title III case for PRHTA for adequate protection or, in the alternative, relief from the automatic stay.
 The motion argues that the revenues securing the bonds insured by HTA Movants are being improperly diverted away from PRHTA, despite such revenues being the exclusive property of PRHTA and its bondholders.
 Pursuant to an interim schedule entered by the Court in December 2019, the HTA Movants, along with Ambac Assurance Corporation and FGIC, amended the motion on January 16, 2020.
-A preliminary hearing on the motion has been scheduled, at which time the Court will hear argument on issues of standing and HTA Movants' property interest in the revenues that secure the bonds.
+Following a preliminary hearing held on June 4, 2020, on July 2, 2020, Judge Swain held that the Movants had failed to satisfy its burden of presenting a colorable claim that they had a statutory, contractual or equitable lien on HTA Revenues, including Excise Taxes or Toll Revenues.
+The HTA Movants are filing additional pleadings by August 5, 2020 that are expected to complete the necessary filings in order to obtain a final order subject to appeal.